Design and Scheduling of an AI-based Queueing System: Empirical demonstration of the P -rule

 \paragraph{Queueing system} We assume jobs are assigned to reviewers randomly to ensure fairness, as mentioned in Section~\ref{section:introduction}, and view each reviewer as a single-server queueing system.
 For simplicity, we consider a queueing model operating in a finite time interval $[0,1]$ with 10 job classes.
 New jobs/comments arrive with i.i.d. exponential interarrival times with rate 100 (uniformly drawn from the test set).
 Toxic comments have a lower service rate and toxic comments mentioning minority groups have an even lower service rate.
 The service times follow exponentially distributions that solely depend on the true class label $Y$: for \emph{white, black, male, female, LGBTQ}, respectively, $\mu_{\text{toxic}} = [100, 30, 110, 25, 15]$ and $\mu_{\text{non-toxic}} = [150, 150, 150, 150, 150]$.
 (If the service rate depends on the covariate $X$, e.g., length of the comment, we can create further classes by splitting on relevant covariates.)
 Our queueing system operates in heavy traffic with overall traffic intensity $\approx 1$, aligning with Assumption~\ref{assumption: heavy traffic}.
-We set higher delay costs for toxic comments and coments targeting historically marginalized or oppressed groups.
+We set higher delay costs for toxic comments and comments targeting historically marginalized or oppressed groups.
 Specifically, for each demographic group $i$, we set the delay cost as $C_{i, \cdot}(t) = c_{i, \cdot} t^2/2,$ with $c_{i, \text{toxic}} = [10, 22, 12, 20, 25]$ and $c_{i, \text{non-toxic}} = [1, 1, 1, 1, 1]$ for toxic and nontoxic comments mentioning the aforementioned demographic groups, respectively.
+We adopt a quadratic cost function to maintain a unified experimental and analytical framework.
+While Theorem~\ref{theorem: optimality of our policy} applies to any cost function satisfying Assumption~\ref{assumption: on cost functions for optimality}, the quadratic form enables us to use a single queueing setting consistently across all sections, allowing closed-form derivations and explicit quantification of the model selection criteria in Section~\ref{section: characterization of the optimal cost with q}.
+This focus provides clarity and coherence while the main results (Theorem~\ref{theorem: optimality of our policy}) remain valid for the broader class of cost functions covered by Assumption~\ref{assumption: on cost functions for optimality}.